What Is Construction Timesheet Tracking?

 Files are processed securely and not stored.

-Not every contractor with timesheets needs an extraction tool.
-Extraction crosses from "interesting technology" to "operational necessity" at specific thresholds — and in construction, those thresholds nearly always involve compliance exposure or scale.
+Not every construction company needs automated timesheet tracking right now.
+Extraction crosses from "nice to have" to "operational necessity" at specific thresholds — and in construction, those thresholds almost always involve compliance exposure, scale, or both.
+Here are the four most common triggers:

-1. Prevailing wage projects are in your backlog.
-Under the Davis-Bacon Act (40 U.S.C. § 3141 et seq.), any federal construction contract over $2,000 requires workers to be paid at locally prevailing wage rates — and you must prove it weekly.
-The DOL's WH-347 instructions are explicit: if a worker performed work in more than one classification, you must show "an accurate breakdown of hours worked in each labor classification."
-The cost of not knowing the split isn't just a bookkeeping error — the DOL's default position is to pay the worker at the highest applicable rate for all hours.
-When time data originates as handwritten numbers on a paper card, the path from that card to a compliant WH-347 runs through manual data entry — and every keystroke carries the same odds of becoming a compliance violation.
+1. Your projects fall under Davis-Bacon prevailing wage requirements.
+Under the Davis-Bacon Act (40 U.S.C. § 3141 et seq.), any federal construction contract over $2,000 requires workers to be paid locally prevailing wage rates — and you must prove it weekly using DOL Form WH-347.
+The DOL's instructions are explicit about classification: if a worker performed work in more than one classification, the report must show "an accurate breakdown of hours worked in each labor classification."
+When the only record of those hours is a handwritten number on a paper card, the path from the card to a compliant WH-347 runs through manual data entry — and every keystroke carries the same odds of becoming a compliance violation.
+The U.S. Department of Labor's Wage and Hour Division recovered more than $38 million in back wages for construction workers in fiscal year 2022 alone, and classification errors in manual timesheet processing were a primary driver.
 For the complete compliance picture, our guide to certified payroll for contractors covers the regulatory framework in detail.

-2. You process timesheets from multiple subcontractors.
-A GC receiving timesheets from electrical, plumbing, HVAC, drywall, and concrete subs on the same project faces five different timesheet formats arriving through five different channels — one PDF in email, two photos texted from the field, one scan from a fax machine, and one Excel export from a sub who "does things digitally."
-Consolidating these into a single payroll run means someone in the office handles every format individually — decoding handwriting, cross-referencing classification lists, and ensuring each hour lands under the right cost code.
+2. You process timesheets from multiple subcontractors on the same project.
+A GC receiving timesheets from electrical, plumbing, HVAC, drywall, and concrete subs on a single project faces five different timesheet formats arriving through five different channels — one PDF in email, two photos texted from the field, one scan from a fax machine, and one Excel export from a sub who "does things digitally."
+Consolidating these into a single payroll run means someone in the office handles every format individually — decoding handwriting, cross-referencing classification lists against prevailing wage determinations, and ensuring each hour lands under the right cost code.
 Batch processing — uploading all timesheets at once with a single column definition and receiving one unified spreadsheet — collapses this multi-hour reconciliation into a review step.
-For a concrete walkthrough of this workflow, see how to batch construction crew timesheets across job sites.
+For a concrete walkthrough, see how to batch construction crew timesheets across job sites.

-3. Union reporting requires classification-level tracking.
-Union craft classifications (Carpenter, Electrician, Laborer, Operating Engineer, Ironworker, Plumber/Pipefitter, Sheet Metal Worker, etc.) aren't just payroll categories — they're contractual obligations.
-A worker dispatched from the hall as a Journeyman Carpenter must be paid at the Carpenter rate for Carpenter hours.
+3. Union reporting requires classification-level tracking across trades.
+Union craft classifications (Carpenter, Electrician, Laborer, Operating Engineer, Ironworker, Plumber/Pipefitter, Sheet Metal Worker) are contractual obligations, not payroll categories.
+A worker dispatched from the hall as a Journeyman Carpenter must be paid at the Carpenter rate for all Carpenter hours.
 If that worker also performs Laborer work during the week, the hours split must be documented separately for union reporting, fringe benefit contributions, and certified payroll.
 Extraction that captures classification as a first-class field — rather than requiring someone to manually code each row after extraction — eliminates the most common source of union payroll disputes: misclassified hours that surface weeks later when the union reviews contribution reports.

-What to Look For in a Construction Timesheet Extraction Tool
+What to Look For in a Construction Timesheet Tracking Solution

 Template-free, format-independent operation.
 The single most important differentiator for construction — because your timesheets come from a dozen different sources, each with its own layout.
-A tool that requires you to define a template per subcontractor format is not extraction — it's template management.
-Template-free extraction reads by semantic understanding: a timesheet from a subcontractor you've never processed before works on the first upload, because the AI locates values by meaning rather than position.
-Ask the vendor: "If I receive a timesheet in a format I've never seen, does it work immediately?"
-If the answer involves "first create a parsing template," you're buying maintenance, not automation.
+A tool that requires you to define a template per subcontractor format is not tracking — it is template management.
+Template-free extraction reads by semantic understanding: a timesheet from a subcontractor you have never processed before works on the first upload, because the AI locates values by meaning rather than position.
+Ask the vendor: "If I receive a timesheet in a format I have never seen, does it work immediately?"
+If the answer involves "first create a template," you are buying maintenance, not automation.

-Classification-aware extraction.
-A tool designed for generic office timesheets sees "8 hours" and outputs "8 hours."
-A tool designed for construction understands that classification — Carpenter vs. Laborer vs. Electrician — is a first-class dimension, not an optional tag.
-It reads classification from the timesheet where it's written and preserves it as a separate column in the output, so when a worker splits 3 hours as Electrician and 5 as Laborer, you get two rows with two classifications and two wage rates — not one row requiring manual post-extraction coding.
-For practical guidance on setting up classification extraction, see our walkthrough on allocating hours by cost code and job phase.
+Classification-aware extraction at the field level.
+A generic timesheet tool sees "8 hours" and outputs "8 hours."
+A construction-aware tool understands that classification — Carpenter vs. Laborer vs. Electrician — is a first-class dimension.
+It reads classification from the timesheet where it is written and preserves it as a separate column in the output, so when a worker splits 3 hours as Electrician and 5 as Laborer, you get two rows with two classifications and two wage rates — not one row requiring manual post-extraction coding.
+For practical guidance on configuring this, our walkthrough on allocating hours by cost code and job phase covers the setup steps.

-Handwriting accuracy on job-site conditions.
-Construction timesheets aren't filled out at desks.
-They're filled out in truck cabs, on tailgates, and under hardhats — often in ballpoint pen on paper that's been folded, smudged, or rained on.
+Handwriting accuracy under job-site conditions.
+Construction timesheets are filled out in truck cabs, on tailgates, and under hardhats — in ballpoint pen on paper that has been folded, smudged, or exposed to weather.
 A tool that only handles clean printed PDFs solves the easy fraction of the problem.
-The research is encouraging: a 2025 study on AI-powered timesheet OCR found that multimodal AI achieved 87.92% accuracy across document degradation states — original (100%), folded (90%), crumpled (70%), and wet (91.66%) — a significant improvement over baseline OCR.
+A 2025 study on AI-powered timesheet OCR found that multimodal vision AI achieved 87.92% accuracy across document degradation states — original (100%), folded (90%), crumpled (70%), and wet (91.66%) — a significant improvement over baseline OCR.
 For a deeper analysis, see our article on handwriting accuracy in payroll extraction.

-Multi-row extraction from crew sheets.
-Construction timesheets are often crew sheets — one card listing 6-12 workers with individual hours, classifications, and cost codes.
+Crew-sheet-aware row extraction.
+Construction timesheets are often crew sheets — one card listing 6-12 workers with individual hours, classifications, and cost codes per person.
 The extraction tool must recognize that each name in the left column corresponds to a separate data row, and that each worker may have different classifications and cost codes.
 A tool that treats a crew sheet as a single form and outputs one row misses the structure entirely.
 For crew-scale batch processing, our guide on batch processing handwritten timesheets covers the multi-worker extraction workflow.

-Export that matches construction software import formats.
+ERP-ready export with construction software field mapping.
 The extracted data needs to land where your systems can consume it.
 Sage 300 CRE, Viewpoint Vista, Foundation, and HCSS all accept structured Excel or CSV imports — but the column structure must match what the software expects.
-A tool that exports to a generic flat table without preserving the cost code, classification, and project fields as separate columns forces you to restructure the data before import, which is just another form of manual processing.
+A tool that exports to a generic flat table without preserving cost code, classification, and project fields as separate columns forces you to restructure before import.
 For an end-to-end pipeline that eliminates the manual import step, see how to extract timesheet data directly with the Google Sheets add-on.

 Frequently Asked Questions

-Yes.
-Modern vision AI models read handwritten timesheet data — names, numbers, classifications, cost codes — even on paper that's been folded, smudged, or exposed to job-site conditions.
-The AI doesn't just decode individual characters; it uses surrounding context — day-of-week column headers, row labels, the grid structure of the timesheet — to disambiguate what a scribbled number means.
-A study published in the International Journal of Research and Innovation in Social Science found multimodal AI achieved 87.92% accuracy across varied document degradation states, from pristine originals to crumpled and wet cards.
-Clear block print is highly reliable; rushed cursive with ambiguous numbers (1 vs. 7, 4 vs. 9) remains the hardest case.
-The key advantage over traditional OCR is that the AI knows it's reading a timesheet — it expects hours in a grid, understands overtime notation, and recognizes classification abbreviations — so it interprets ambiguous characters in context rather than guessing.
+Yes, modern vision AI models read handwritten timesheet data — names, numbers, classifications, cost codes — even on paper that has been folded, smudged, or exposed to job-site conditions.
+The AI does not just decode individual characters; it uses surrounding context — day-of-week column headers, row labels, the grid structure of the timesheet — to disambiguate what a scribbled number means.
+A 2025 study found multimodal AI achieved 87.92% accuracy across varied document degradation states, from pristine originals to crumpled and wet cards.
+Clear block print is highly reliable; rushed cursive with ambiguous numerals (1 vs. 7, 4 vs. 9) remains the hardest case.
+The advantage over traditional OCR is that the AI knows it is reading a construction timesheet — it expects hours in a grid, recognizes overtime notation, and interprets classification abbreviations in context.

-Does construction timesheet extraction handle Davis-Bacon prevailing wage classifications?
+Does timesheet extraction handle Davis-Bacon prevailing wage classifications automatically?

-Can the extracted data feed directly into Sage 300 CRE, Viewpoint, or Foundation?
+Can the extracted data feed directly into Sage 300 CRE or Viewpoint?

 The extraction output is a standard XLSX or CSV file with consistent column headers — the format that Sage 300 CRE, Viewpoint Vista, Foundation, HCSS HeavyBid, and virtually every construction ERP accept as an import source.
-The critical factor is that the output column structure matches what your ERP expects.
-If Sage expects a field called "Job Code" and your extraction column is named "Project Number," you rename the column header before import — the data is structured, the naming convention is yours to control.
-The value is that the hours, classifications, cost codes, and project assignments are already populated correctly; you're not retyping data, you're mapping column names.
+The critical factor is that the output column structure is yours to control: if Sage expects a field called "Job" and your extraction column is named "Project Number," you rename the header before import.
+The value is that the hours, classifications, cost codes, and project assignments are already populated correctly — you are not retyping data, you are mapping column names.

 What happens when a worker splits time across two cost codes on the same day?

 If the paper timesheet captures the split — for example, "Carpenter: Framing Phase 2 — 4 hours (06 11 00), Door Hardware Phase 3 — 4 hours (08 10 00)" — construction-aware extraction reads both allocations and outputs two separate rows for that worker, each with the correct cost code and hours.
-If the paper timesheet does not capture the split and only shows "8 hours," the extraction tool outputs what's on the card — it won't fabricate a split.
+If the paper timesheet does not capture the split and only shows "8 hours," the extraction tool outputs what is on the card — it will not fabricate a split.
 This highlights a structural issue in construction timekeeping: the extraction tool can only be as accurate as the timesheet it reads.
 The most common cause of missing cost-code splits is the foreman not recording them on the card, not a failure of extraction technology.
-For guidance on setting up columns that handle splits, see our walkthrough on allocating construction timesheet hours by cost code and job phase.

 Does timesheet extraction produce a completed WH-347 certified payroll form?